-- name The name of the policy

-- scope The scope of the policy

-- realm The realm in the policy

-- active One of None, True, False: All policies, only active or only inactive policies

-- resolver Only policies with this resolver

-- pinode Only policies with this privacyIDEA node

-- user (basestring) Only policies with this user

-- client - - action Only policies, that contain this very action. - adminrealm This is the realm of the admin.
+- name The name of the policy - scope The scope of the policy - realm The realm in the policy - active One of None, True, False: All policies, only active or only inactive policies - resolver Only policies with this resolver - pinode Only policies with this privacyIDEA node - user (basestring) Only policies with this user - client - - action Only policies, that contain this very action. - adminrealm This is the realm of the admin.
 This is only evaluated in the scope admin. - adminuser This is the username of the admin.
-This in only evaluated in the scope admin. - sort_by_priority If true, sort the resulting list by priority, ascending by their policy numbers. :type sort_by_priority: bool :return: list of policies :rtype: list of dicts
+This in only evaluated in the scope admin. - sort_by_priority (bool) If true, sort the resulting list by priority, ascending by their policy numbers.

+Returns list of policies